Published on 24-Mar-2023

 • Elbows are drawn depending on the industry standard as stated below:

-Different ways Elbows are drawn (Image credits: "Pipe drafting and design”- Second edition)
+Different ways Elbows are drawn (Image credits: "”- Second edition)

 These components are pieces of pipe fabricated according to the thickness of the pipe wall, are used to Branch out from a main pipe (tee), make changes in direction (elbow), or reduce the size of the line (reducer).